smartcontractkit/chainlink-ccip/components/beholder/README.md

 To run Beholder on CRIB, ensure the following dependencies are met:
 - **ECR Helm Chart Repositories**: Access to these repositories, which requires AWS SSO.
-  - If you dont have access to this, then you can run with the below command(assuming you have access to the chanlink infra charts):
+  - If you dont have access to this, then you can run with the below command(assuming you have access to the chainlink infra charts):
     - `devspace run-pipeline beholder --profile local-charts`
+    - This will use the local charts instead of the ECR charts.
+    - Replace this with the command in step 6 below in case you dont have access to the ECR charts.
 ## Quick Start

 For the general deployment steps, refer to the [CRIB documentation](https://smartcontract-it.atlassian.net/wiki/spaces/CRIB/pages/678461474/How+to+Deploy+Access+CRIB)